-🎉 Join us for the AWS User Group Meetup on 30 April! 🎉
+🎉 Join us for the Melbourne AWS User Group Meetup on Wednesday 28 May! 🎉

-We have two talks lined up for this month, first up is Hazra Ali who will be talking about Business Analysis and the role of AI in there.
-Second up is Joe Sustaric, who will take us through the process of building a git server in AWS with CDK.
-And of course we also have our regular sections, covering what’s going on in the community and what new. goodies AWS has brought us in the past month.
+We have two talks lined up for this month, Trent will start us up with a talk he’ll give at the Sydney Summit about secure container pipelines.
+This is followed by Cathy who will talk about how we can view the architecture of our cloud environment through the lens of our own home.
+And of course we also have our regular sections, covering what’s going on in the community and what new goodies AWS has brought us in the past month.

 As a reminder, we will start with the food and socialising at 6 pm, but the actual contents of the meetup (and live stream) will begin at 6:30.